coffeemakingtoaster/water-bottler/docs/local-dev.md

 ## Docker compose

 There is a small docker compose setup for the application.
-However development using docker compose should only be used when development using minikube is not possible.
+However, development using docker compose should only be used when development using minikube is not possible.

 ### Requirements